ZellyDev-Games/OpenSplit/docs/getting-started.md

 Opensplit uses [Wails](https://wails.io) which provides a native application that uses Go and [React with Typescript](https://react.dev/).
 To effectively contribute you'll need some familiarity with both Go and React.

-> If something in this guid eis inaccurate, out of date, or doesn't work I hihgly encourage you to raise an issue
+> If something in this guide is inaccurate, out of date, or doesn't work you are highly encouraged to raise an issue or submit a correction

 ## Prerequisites
 #### Follow the installation steps at each link